How to Create an Indicator in TradingView from Scratch

 Accessing the Pine Script Editor

-If you're not sure where to begin, click the "New" dropdown menu at the top-right of the editor.
-From there, you can select "Blank indicator script" to start with a completely fresh slate.
+If you're not sure where to start, click "New" at the top-right and select "Blank indicator script."

 Creating Your First Indicator: Step-by-Step